theodorejb/ScreenCalc/README.md

 var strRatio = laptop.getStringRatio(); // "~16:9"
 ```

 Both `getSimpleRatio()` and `getStringRatio()` accept an optional parameter to override the default precision.
-This parameter should be a number between -1 and 0, where numbers closer to zero increase the precision.
+This parameter should be a number between 0 and 1, where values closer to zero increase the precision.
 If not specified, the precision will default to `5.0e-3`.

 ```javascript
 var exactRatio    = laptop.getSimpleRatio(1.0e-5); // { width: 683, height: 384, difference: 0 }